Supercolbat/PunchCard-EsoLang/README.md

 An esoteric programming language that will be used in a punch card reader machine.

-I programmed this in [repl.it](https://repl.it) but if you want to use this on your machine, just copy `punchcard.java`
+I programmed this in [repl.it](https://repl.it) but if you want to use this on your machine, just copy `punchcard.java` If you are viewing this on repl.it, please note that this README file doesn't load correctly.

 ## How it works